idaholab/blackbear/doc/content/documentation/systems/Materials/ConcreteASREigenstrain.md

     \Delta\varepsilon_{i}^{ASR} = W_i\Delta\varepsilon_V^{ASR}, &i =1, 2&and&3.
 \end{array}
 \end{equation}
-Unlike isotropic ASR swelling models, the incremental ASR strains along principal directions obtained by the above formula are in general different from each other, depending on the local stress state driven by the material confinement conditions.

 Finally, the full ASR expansion-induced incremental strain tensor $\Delta\varepsilon^{ASR}$ in the Cartesian coordinate system can then be obtained by rotating $\Delta\varepsilon_{i}^{ASR}$ into the current coordinates via